 Our immersive user experience design program focuses heavily on the broad foundation of skills employers are looking for in UX designers.
 The curriculum spans the entire end-to-end design process—including up-front user research, wireframing and design, interactive prototyping and evaluation.
 The breadth of the program arms emerging UX designers with the context they need to build a career.
-The program is broken into three parts: Preload, Boot and Build.
+The program is broken into three tiers.
 Click on each tab in the timeline below to learn more.

 By the end of the program you will be:

 Tier 1 is a chance for you to learn and start to begin practicing with the basic tools of the trade in user experience.
 This starts with design models and moves on to cover both abstract principles of design and tactical tools like Illustrator, Photoshop and Axure.
 We’ll discuss everyday design examples to understand how all these components impact the user experience.
 While you’re getting a high level view of the processes and complexities of UX you’ll get a chance to learn a bit about some of the building blocks of web technologies like HTML and CSS.